The Santa Claus Debate

 When we would go to her and ask, “Is Santa real?”
 She would ask us, “What do you think?”
 Then we would have a discussion about it.
 Once your child gets old enough to look you in the face and ask if you are Santa, then its time to tell the truth.
 Of course, if you think they are still too young to tell them the truth about Santa you can try a few questions first like, “What do you think?”
 If they say they don’t believe you could be Santa, they will probably give you reasons like, “You couldn’t be Santa because you don’t have a sleigh.”
 If they give you an answer like that, then they probably aren’t ready to give up the idea of Santa but if they say something more like, “I think you are Santa because I saw some of the same toys that Santa brought in the back of your closet.”
 Then the jig is up and you should tell them the truth.

 I was somewhere around seven or eight years old when I had to face the realization that my parents were Santa Claus.
 My mom thinks that I had all ready figured it out but I was enjoying the fantasy.
 It was my younger sister that brought the fantasy to an end.
 She was between three and four years old.
 She went to our mom, looked her in the eyes and said, “Tell me the truth!
 Are you and daddy Santa Claus?”
 Well, with a straightforward question like that mom had no choice but to tell her.
 Mom says that based on the reaction I had towards my little sister, I must have all ready suspected that they were acting as Santa Claus.
-I took my sister back to our bedroom and with tears running down my face I said, “Now you blew it!”
+I took my sister back to our bedroom and with tears running down my face I said, “Now you ruined it!”

 Other than being upset at my sister for blowing Christmas and Santa for me, I reacted pretty much the same as the boy talked about in the blog post, “Do You Still Believe in Santa?”
 I was quite impressed and thankful for all that my parents had done for us and given us, without any recognition.
 For all those years, the love and gratitude for most of the presents had gone to Santa Claus.
 Now I was realizing that it was mom and dad that had spent all that money and had stayed up most of the night putting together toys and setting them around the Christmas tree.